raspberrypilearning/make-crumble-sparkle-creature/en/step_1.md

 title: What you will learn
 ---

-+ How tow
++ How to connect multiple Crumble Sparkles to a Crumble controller
-+ Two or three learning objectives
++ How to randomise the colour of your Sparkles
-+ ...should go here
++ How to use variables to control the colour of your Sparkles

 --- /collapse ---